Kunjesh07/KrabbyBot/README.md

 # KrabbyBot
 WhatsApp bot that can do many things like, searching your query on google and give you a links as more as it can.

-# 🤖 Whatsapp-Bot ( LANG ID )
+# 🤖 Whatsapp-Bot
 (Using Twilio Api)

 ## ✨ Features
 - Facebook Video Downloader
-- Instagram Video Downloader
-- Translator Id > eng
-- Translator eng > id
-- Translator kor > id
-- Translator id > kor
 - Google Search Engine
-- Get Instagram Profile Info
-- Youtube Search
 - Generate Youtube Direct mp3/mp4 link
-- Corona Info India/Global
+- Corona Info India/USA/Russia/Global
 - Schedule
+- Weather
+- Quote
--
+- Text-to-Speech

 ## 🗒️ Requirements
 * [Python 3.6](https://www.python.org/downloads/)